 Here is one possible effective use of the highlighters:

-- Use light red to highlight the rules that you get wrong on tests or, when on the field, you seem unsure of the proper ruling.
+• Use pink to highlight the rules you get wrong on tests or seem unsure of during a game.